progit/progit/de/02-git-basics/01-chapter2.markdown

 You have a bona fide Git repository and a checkout or working copy of the files for that project.
 You need to make some changes and commit snapshots of those changes into your repository each time the project reaches a state you want to record.

-Du hast jetzt ein vollständiges und funktionierendes Git Repository und ein Checkout (eine Arbeitskopie) der Dateien in diesem Projekt.
-Du willst jetzt Änderungen an diesen Dateien vornehmen und Snapshots (Commits) der Dateien immer dann anlegen, wenn das Projekt einen Zustand erreicht, den du aufzeichnen willst.
+Du hast jetzt ein voll funktionsfähiges Git Repository und eine Arbeitskopie des Projekts ist in deinem Verzeichnis ausgecheckt.
+Du kannst nun die Dateien im Projekt bearbeiten.
+Immer wenn dein Projekt einen Zustand erreicht hat, den du festhalten willst, musst du diese Änderungen einchecken.

 Remember that each file in your working directory can be in one of two states: *tracked* or *untracked*. *Tracked* files are files that were in the last snapshot; they can be *unmodified*, *modified*, or *staged*. *Untracked* files are everything else — any files in your working directory that were not in your last snapshot and are not in your staging area.
 When you first clone a repository, all of your files will be tracked and unmodified because you just checked them out and haven’t edited anything.

-Jede Datei in deinem Arbeitsverzeichnis kann entweder unter Versionskontrolle befinden ("versioniert sein") oder nicht.
-Alle Dateien, die sich im letzten Snapshot (Commit) befanden, stehen unter Versionskontrolle.
-Sie können entweder unverändert, modifiziert oder für den nächsten Commit markiert sein.
-Alle anderen Dateien in deinem Arbeitsverzeichnis dagegen sind nicht versioniert: das sind all diejenigen Dateien, die nicht schon im letzten Snapshot enthalten waren und die sich nicht in der Staging Area befinden (xxx new, staged files are being tracked? xxx).
+Jede Datei in deinem Arbeitsverzeichnis kann sich in einem von zwei Zuständen befinden: Änderungen werden verfolgt (engl. tracked) oder nicht (engl. untracked).
+Alle Dateien, die sich im letzten Snapshot (Commit) befanden, werden in der Versionskontrolle verfolgt.
+Sie können entweder unverändert (engl. unmodified), modifiziert (engl. modified) oder für den nächsten Commit markiert (engl. staged) sein.
+Alle anderen Dateien in deinem Arbeitsverzeichnis dagegen sind nicht versioniert: das sind all diejenigen Dateien, die nicht schon im letzten Snapshot enthalten waren und die sich nicht in der Staging Area befinden.
 Wenn Du ein Repository gerade geklont hast, sind alle Dateien versioniert und unverändert - du hast sie gerade ausgecheckt aber noch nichts verändert.

 As you edit files, Git sees them as modified, because you’ve changed them since your last commit.
 You *stage* these modified files and then commit all your staged changes, and the cycle repeats.
 This lifecycle is illustrated in Figure 2-1.